automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ### 5.13 "Indemnification"

 #### 5.12.1 Indemnification by the Provider
-*Provider* will indemnify, defend, and hold harmless Customer, Customer’s Authorized Users, and their respective officers, directors, employees, agents and representatives (collectively, “Customer Indemnitees”), from all liabilities and damages awarded against Customer Indemnities arising from a Claim that the Software, Service, or Customer-Owned Developed Materials infringe the IP Rights of a third party.
+*Provider* will indemnify, defend, and hold harmless Customer, Customer’s Authorized Users, and their respective officers, directors, employees, agents and representatives (collectively, “Customer Indemnitees”), from all liabilities and damages awarded against *Customer* Indemnities arising from a Claim that the Software, Service, or Customer-Owned Developed Materials infringe the IP Rights of a third party.

 #### 5.12.2 Infringement Claims
-If any Software, Service, or Customer-Owned Developed Materials becomes, or in *Provider*’s or Customer’s reasonable opinion is likely to become, the subject of an infringement or misappropriation Claim (each such product, service, or material, an “Infringing Item”), *Provider* will at its expense, in addition to indemnifying Customer Indemnitees as provided in this Section ??? and any other obligations under this Agreement or the applicable Order Form: (a) promptly secure the right to continue using the Infringing Item;
+If any Software, Service, or Customer-Owned Developed Materials becomes, or in *Provider*’s or Customer’s reasonable opinion is likely to become, the subject of an infringement or misappropriation Claim (each such product, service, or material, an
+“Infringing Item”), *Provider* will at its expense, in addition to indemnifying Customer Indemnitees as provided in this Section ??? and any other obligations under this Agreement or the applicable Order Form:

+a.
+Promptly secure the right to continue using the Infringing Item; or
-or (b) if this cannot be accomplished with commercially reasonable efforts, then replace or modify the Infringing Item to make it non-infringing or without misappropriation; provided, however, that any such replacement or modification may not degrade the performance or quality of the Infringing Item or disrupt Customer’s business operations, or (c) if neither of the foregoing can be accomplished by *Provider* with commercially reasonable efforts, then *Provider* may discontinue provision of the Infringing Item or require Customer to discontinue use of the Infringing Item, in which case *Provider* will refund all of the prepaid unused Fees paid by Customer for such Infringing Item.
+b.
+If this cannot be accomplished with commercially reasonable efforts, then replace or modify the Infringing Item to make it non-infringing or without misappropriation; provided, however, that any such replacement or modification may not degrade the performance or quality of the Infringing Item or disrupt Customer’s business operations, or
+c.
+If neither of the foregoing can be accomplished by *Provider* with commercially reasonable efforts, then *Provider* may discontinue provision of the Infringing Item or require *Customer* to discontinue use of the Infringing Item, in which case *Provider* will refund all of the prepaid unused Fees paid by *Customer* for such Infringing Item.

 #### 5.12.3 Indemnification Claim Procedures
-Customer will give *Provider* prompt written notice of any Claim by a third party for which indemnification is sought under this Section ??? .
-Failure to give notice will not diminish *Provider*’s obligation under this Section ??? if *Provider* has or receives knowledge of the existence of such Claim by any other means or if the failure does not materially prejudice the *Provider’s* ability to defend the Claim. *Provider* may select legal counsel to represent Customer and otherwise control the defense of such Claim by a third party.
-If *Provider* elects to control the defense of such Claim by a third party, Customer may participate in the defense at its own expense. *Provider* may not, without the prior written consent of Customer: (a) consent to the entry of any judgment or enter into any settlement that provides for injunctive or other non-monetary relief affecting any Customer Indemnitee;
+*Customer* will give *Provider* prompt written notice of any Claim by a third party for which indemnification is sought under this Section ??? .
+Failure to give notice will not diminish *Provider*’s obligation under this Section ??? if *Provider* has or receives knowledge of the existence of such Claim by any other means or if the failure does not materially prejudice the *Provider’s* ability to defend the Claim. *Provider* may select legal counsel to represent *Customer* and otherwise control the defense of such Claim by a third party.
+If *Provider* elects to control the defense of such Claim by a third party, *Customer* may participate in the defense at its own expense. *Provider* may not, without the prior written consent of Customer:

+a.
+Consent to the entry of any judgment or enter into any settlement that provides for injunctive or other non-monetary relief affecting any *Customer* Indemnitee; or
-or (b) consent to the entry of any judgment or enter into any settlement unless such judgment or settlement provides for an unconditional and full release of the Customer Indemnitees and does not diminish any of Customer’s rights under this Agreement or any Order Form or result in additional Fees or charges to Customer.
+b.
+Consent to the entry of any judgment or enter into any settlement unless such judgment or settlement provides for an unconditional and full release of the *Customer* Indemnitees and does not diminish any of Customer’s rights under this Agreement or any Order Form or result in additional Fees or charges to Customer.

 #### 5.12.4 Exclusions
-*Provider* will have no liability or obligation with respect to any Claim to the extent such Claim results from (A) compliance with designs, guidelines, plans or specifications provided by Customer, or the use or inclusion of Customer Data; (B) use of the Software, Service, or Customer-Owned Developed Materials by Customer not in accordance with this Agreement or in violation of any applicable Law; (C) modification of the Software, Service, or Customer-Owned Developed Materials by any party other than *Provider* without the *Provider’s* express consent; (D) Customer Confidential Information or (E) the combination, operation or use of the Software, Service, or Customer-Owned Developed Materials with other applications, portions of applications, product(s) or services in a manner not reasonably required where the Software, Service, or Customer-Owned Developed Materials would not by itself be infringing.
-This Section ??? states the *Provider’s* sole and exclusive liability and obligation, and Customer’s exclusive remedy, for any claim of any nature related to infringement or misappropriation of intellectual property.
+*Provider* will have no liability or obligation with respect to any Claim to the extent such Claim results from (A) compliance with designs, guidelines, plans or specifications provided by Customer, or the use or inclusion of *Customer* Data; (B) use of the Software, Service, or Customer-Owned Developed Materials by *Customer* not in accordance with this Agreement or in violation of any applicable Law; (C) modification of the Software, Service, or Customer-Owned Developed Materials by any party other than *Provider* without the *Provider’s* express consent; (D) *Customer* Confidential Information or (E) the combination, operation or use of the Software, Service, or Customer-Owned Developed Materials with other applications, portions of applications, product(s) or services in a manner not reasonably required where the Software, Service, or Customer-Owned Developed Materials would not by itself be infringing.
+This Section ??? states the *Provider’s* sole and exclusive liability and obligation, and *Customer’s* exclusive remedy, for any claim of any nature related to infringement or misappropriation of intellectual property.

 ### 5.13 Liability

 #### 5.13.1 Disclaimer
-*Provider* will not be liable to Customer for any consequential, incidental, indirect or punitive damages, or any loss of revenue, profit, business, savings or goodwill, regardless of the form of action or the theory of recovery, even if it has been advised of the possibility of such damages.
+*Provider* will not be liable to *Customer* for any consequential, incidental, indirect or punitive damages, or any loss of revenue, profit, business, savings or goodwill, regardless of the form of action or the theory of recovery, even if it has been advised of the possibility of such damages.

 #### 5.13.2 Liability Cap
-The *Provider’s* liability to Customer in connection with this Agreement or any Order Form, whether in contract or in tort (including for breach of warranty, negligence, and strict liability in tort) shall not exceed an amount equal to the Fees paid to *Provider* pursuant to the applicable Order Form during the six (6) months preceding the month in which the initial event giving rise to liability occurred.
+The *Provider’s* liability to *Customer* in connection with this Agreement or any Order Form, whether in contract or in tort (including for breach of warranty, negligence, and strict liability in tort) shall not exceed an amount equal to the Fees paid to *Provider* pursuant to the applicable Order Form during the six (6) months preceding the month in which the initial event giving rise to liability occurred.

 ## 6. Additional Definitions